-Do you like Westerns and the atmosphere of the Southwestern United States?
+Do you like Westerns and the freedom of the atmosphere of the Southwestern United States?
 If the answer is yes, then you will love Monument Valley.

-It is beautiful, impressive, grandiose.
-But photographing the landscapes of Monument Valley is not so easy because photographs quickly fall into the postcard register.
+It is beautiful, impressive, and grandiose.
+But photographing the landscapes of Monument Valley is not so easy because photographs of this kind quickly fall into the postcard category.

-In this article, I propose a different photographic approach: the one of black and white.
+In this article, I propose a different photographic approach: the use of black and white.

 The Little Story of This Article

 Every year in the fall, I spend at least two days at Monument Valley.
-It is like a pilgrimage.
+It is like an annual pilgrimage of mine.
 I think this is where my passion for the United States was born.

 On every trip, I ride on the stony tracks covered with orange dust.
 I take about sixty pictures.
-I spend some time with a Navajo family with whom I have made friends.
-We always talk about the same subjects: the passing of time, the difficult education for the children in the reservation, the next pow-wow which looks even better than last year.
-I walk on the dusty trails to recharge myself.
-Then I leave and continue west, a piece of my heart remains in this special place.
+I spend some time with a Navajo family with whom I have become good friends.
+We always talk about the same subjects: the passing of time, the challenges of education for the children living on the reservation, and the upcoming pow-wow which will be even better than the previous one.
+I retrace the ancient dusty trails and recharge my spiritual batteries.
+Even after I leave and continue west, a piece of my heart remains in this special place.

 Each pilgrimage follows the same rhythm.
 Monument Valley is the praise of the slow pace of time, the slow rhythm of nature.
 The landscapes are gradually eroding.
-Every year I can see a big rock coming off a butte, which will one day erode to the ground.
+Every year I can see a large rock protruding off a butte, which will one day erode to the ground.
 As the father of the Navajo family would say: "That is the way time goes.”
 He is a fatalist, and he is right.
-There is nothing we can do.
-He is a fatalist.
+There is nothing we can do to stop such a phenomenon.
 I understand his way of being.

 This place is truly inspiring.
 However, I had never been able to create a collection of interesting art photos before.
-I have accumulated hundreds of photos that are stored very wisely on the servers.
-They will never be developed.
+I have accumulated hundreds of photos that are privately stored in my collection, but I do not believe they will ever be developed.

 The problem is that every time I tried to share my emotions and feelings regarding this magical place, I felt like I was replicating what others had done.
 Every time I took a beautiful photo, I realized that it could quickly be categorized as a postcard picture.

-However, this year I took a big resolution.
+However, this year, I made a big resolution.
 I decided to create a true collection of fine art photos of Monument Valley.
 I pondered for hours and hours to try and imagine the perfect solution to this goal.

-Finally, I chose to consider what it would be like to take on the role of a pioneer coming from the east and heading west to make his fortune.
-I decided to forget all the journeys I had already made in this region.
-I imagined it was the first time my eyes had fallen upon such a sight.
-I tried to think like a pioneer who was travelling through this area without water, a desert.
-I acted as if I was making a new start.
+Finally, I chose to consider what it would be like to take on the role of a pioneer journeying from the east to the west to acquire his fortune.
+I decided to forget all the previous experiences I had had in this region.
+I imagined that it was the first time my eyes had fallen upon such a sight.
+I tried to think like a pioneer who was travelling through this barren desert with little water and food.
+I acted as if I was entering a new chapter, a fresh start.

 The Choice of Black and White

-If you want to give an original way of this desert region where the dominant color is orange-toned, then the use of black and white is ideal.
+If you want to give an original perspective of this desert region where the dominant color is orange-toned, then the use of black and white is ideal.

 It may seem paradoxical, but if you make color photographs, you will quickly fall into the postcard category.
 Your photos will only remind you and others of the cheap images that you carry back from your holidays.
-Your photographs will be beautiful.
+Your colored photographs will be beautiful.
 Everyone will be captivated by the exceptional lights and colors of the region.
-But there will be nothing truly original and personal.
+But there will be nothing truly original or personal.

 Monument Valley is made up of mineral landscapes.
 The whole valley is covered with massive sandstone and shale.

-To capture textures and details, black and white is perfectly suited.
+To capture textures and details, the use of black and white is a perfect match.

 The Use of the Foreground

 Many photographers take pictures from afar trying to capture the general atmosphere of the valley.
 I can perfectly understand this way of proceeding.
 Only one road leads to Monument.
 When we arrive, the car park is located on an overhang overlooking the valley.
 It is breathtaking.
 The landscapes are grandiose.
-Immediately, the memories of the westerns and epics of the American pioneers come back to mind.
+Immediately, the memories of the western films and epic tales of the American pioneers come back to mind.